-- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it. - Apply the brakes on the motorcycle. - Shift gear to neutral. - Turn the tap handle of the fuel tap to the OFF position. - Park the motorcycle on firm ground.
+- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it. - Apply the brakes on the motorcycle. - Shift the transmission into neutral. - Press and hold the kill switch \otimes while the engine is idling until the engine stops. - Turn the tap handle of the fuel tap to the OFF position. - Park the motorcycle on firm ground.